Skip to content

 A blood sample is then taken for DNA (genetic) testing.
 This looks for a ‘deletion mutation’ in the Survival Motor Neuron 1 (SMN1) gene on chromosome 5.

-At the same time, the number of copies of the SMN2 gene (the back-up gene for SMN1) is also given.
+At the same time, the number of copies of the SMN2 gene (the back-up gene for SMN1) is also tested.
 Having more copies of the SMN2 gene is generally associated with less severe symptoms of SMA.

 • Due to newborn screening:

-There is currently a newborn screening research study based in the Oxford / Thames Valley region.
-If your baby has been part of this, they will have had a newborn screening test that looks for the SMN1 gene deletion and the number of copies of the SMN2 gene.
+Any baby diagnosed with SMA will have had a newborn screening test that looks for the SMN1 gene deletion and the number of copies of the SMN2 gene.
 The number of SMN2 copies indicates what symptoms and effects the baby’s SMA would be likely to cause if they do not receive drug treatment and appropriate care.
 The baby may or may not be showing symptoms at this stage.

 There is no cure for SMA and until late 2019 there were no NHS-approved drug treatments specifically for SMA in the UK.